brenwell/each-after/README.md

 ### Stop

 Iteration can be stopped by calling `stop` and it will trigger all the iterations immediately, including the completionHandler, avoiding using the timer function.
 This method is essentially the same as `timerInstance.setInterval(0)`.
-The state of the iteration can be checked via the `onEach` and `onComplete` handlers by checking the `wasStopped` parameter
+The state of the iteration can be checked via the `onEach` and `onComplete` handlers by checking the `wasStopped` parameter.
+Stop can only be called before the iteration is completed to prevent multiple onComplete events.

 ```js
 const timerInstance = eachAfter(